 Items that are already popular with your customers can help drive merch sales.
 By bundling merch with these items, you not only create awareness but offer customers a good deal on products they already love.

 You can also offer a discount to customers who buy those bundles or gift free merch with a popular item.

 Place items strategically inside your store or restaurant

 Research has shown that in-store product placement can have a huge impact on sales.
 For example, one study found that placing potato chips on the middle shelf of a store generated the most sales.
-That’s why businesses like Hi—Lo Liquor Market prioritize product placement and positioned items where customers are most likely to see them, especially because merch is often an impulse buy.
+That’s why businesses prioritise product placement and position items where customers are most likely to see them, especially because merch is often an impulse buy.